SteveLongoria/hexo-blog/source/_posts/accept-credit-card-payments-on-website-for-ebook.md

 There are other 3rd party solutions I could use but they would have me paying a monthly price just to integrate with the Stripe API and accept credit card payments on my website.

-[I learned to code just to be able to work with the Stripe API directly.][1]
+[I learned to code a bit just to be able to work with the Stripe API directly.][1]
 This way I wouldn't have to rely on 3rd party services as much.
 This setup still required server-side hosting which is going to cost you about $10/mo starting.

 You may say, "Well that's not bad Steve!
 It's only $10/mo!".